-- (1) Every person commits the offence of personation who, at any election or poll,- - (a) votes in the name of some other person (whether living or dead), or of a fictitious person; - (b) having voted, votes again at the same election or poll; - (c) having returned a voting document, applies for or returns another voting document with the intention of returning an additional valid voting document or invalidating a vote already cast at the same election or poll (whether or not any voting document he or she returns is valid). - (2) Every person who commits the offence of personation is liable on conviction to imprisonment for a term not exceeding 2 years.
+- (1) Every person commits the offence of personation who, at any election or poll, - a. votes in the name of some other person (whether living or dead), or of a fictitious person; - b. having voted, votes again at the same election or poll; - c. having returned a voting document, applies for or returns another voting document with the intention of returning an additional valid voting document or invalidating a vote already cast at the same election or poll (whether or not any voting document they returns is valid). - (2) Every person who commits the offence of personation is liable on conviction to imprisonment for a term not exceeding 2 years.